Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Live music is played on the streets, galleries serve up free glasses of wine or sangria and the whole atmosphere is festive.

 Joining the Art Walk is something you must do in Cabo!
-We always go each year – and then dine out at a fine restaurant in San Jose del Cabo afterwards.
+We go each year – and then dine out at a fine restaurant in San Jose del Cabo afterwards.

-16) Release baby sea turtles
+17) Release baby sea turtles

-The prime turtle season is between July and September, but Olive Ridley turtles still come to lay their eggs right up to January.
-The baby turtles hatch about 45 days later.
+The main turtle nesting season is between July and September, but Olive Ridley turtles can continue laying eggs right up to January.

-17) Dive down to see underwater sand falls
+18) Dive down to see underwater sand falls

 Say what?